chinapedia/wikipedia.abstract.en/Page/Rigel.md

 The earliest known recording of the modern name _Rigel_ is in the Alfonsine Tables of 1521.
 It is derived from the Arabic name __, "the left leg (foot) of Jauzah" (i.e. _rijl_ meaning "leg, foot"),[106] which can be traced to the 10th century.[107]
 "Jauzah" was a proper name of the Orion figure, an alternative Arabic name was __, "the foot of the great one", which is the source of the rarely used variant names _Algebar_ or _Elgebar_.
 The _Alphonsine Tables_ saw its name split into "Rigel" and "Algebar", with the note, _et dicitur Algebar.
 Nominatur etiam Rigel._[108] Alternate spellings from the 17th century include _Regel_ by Italian astronomer Giovanni Battista Riccioli, _Riglon_ by German astronomer Wilhelm Schickard, and _Rigel Algeuze_ or _Algibbar_ by English scholar Edmund Chilmead.[109]

-Diane_auprès_du_cadavre_d'Orion.jpg's 1685 painting of Diana over Orion's corpse, before he is placed in the heavens]] In the constellation of Orion as the mythological Greek huntsman, Rigel represents his knee or (as its name suggests) foot; with the nearby star Beta Eridani marking Orion's footstool.[110]
+'s 1685 painting of Diana over Orion's corpse, before he is placed in the heavens]] In the constellation of Orion as the mythological Greek huntsman, Rigel represents his knee or (as its name suggests) foot; with the nearby star Beta Eridani marking Orion's footstool.[110]
 Rigel is presumably the star known as "Aurvandil's toe" in Norse mythology.[111]
 In the Caribbean, Rigel represented the severed leg of the folkloric figure _Trois Rois_, himself represented by the three stars of Orion's Belt.
 The leg had been severed with a cutlass by the maiden _Bįhi_ (Sirius).[112]
 The Lacandon people of southern Mexico knew it as _tunsel_ ("little woodpecker").[113]

 Rigel was known as _Yerrerdet-kurrk_ to the Wotjobaluk koori of southeastern Australia, and held to be the mother-in-law of _Totyerguil_ (Altair).
 The distance between them signified the taboo preventing a man from approaching his mother-in-law.[114]
 The indigenous Boorong people of northwestern Victoria named Rigel as _Collowgullouric Warepil_.[115]
 The Wardaman people of northern Australia know Rigel as the Red Kangaroo Leader _Unumburrgu_ and chief conductor of ceremonies in a songline when Orion is high in the sky.
 Eridanus, the river, marks a line of stars in the sky leading to it, and the other stars of Orion are his ceremonial tools and entourage.
 Betelgeuse is _Ya-jungin_ "Owl Eyes Flicking", watching the ceremonies.[116]